 An online resource for higher cannabis education.

-Green Flower creates exclusive content seen only by subscribers, including a cannabis plant chemistry masterclass, a CBD Summit featuring a panel of experts, cannabis pet guidelines, and more.
-For those who are wary of email subscriptions, Green Flower also puts out a blog full of helpful topics to give you the 411 on the latest advancements in the industry.
+Green dry herb creates exclusive content seen only by subscribers, including a cannabis plant chemistry masterclass, a CBD Summit featuring a panel of experts, cannabis pet guidelines, and more.
+For those who are wary of email subscriptions, Green dry herb also puts out a blog full of helpful topics to give you the 411 on the latest advancements in the industry.

 A womens network focused on cannabis’ role in health and wellness.